Distance learning provides flexibility that working adults need. Learn why our students recommend Amridge University. Now is the time to enroll!

 All Practicum and Clinical Training courses require face-to-face on-site clinical practice with the client(s).
 The experience must be performed under face-to-face supervision of an approved licensed supervisor.
 This experience should be conducted in the state in which the student will seek licensure.
 The student must apply to the Dean of the School of Human Services, at least one semester prior to beginning a Practicum or a Clinical course.
 Students should contact the dean via email to receive the Practicum and Clinical Course Form.

 Email address is: firstname.lastname@example.org

-Also, during clinical training, each student will accumulate a minimum of 500 hours of client contact, supervised by an additional 100 hours with an approved supervisor.
+Also, during practicum and clinical training, each student will accumulate a minimum of 700 total clock hours, consisting of a minimum of 105 hours of supervision with an approved supervisor.
 Normally, clinical training requires one full year (3 semesters) to complete.
-Students who do not satisfy the minimum requirements in three semesters may take one additional semester of clinical training.
+Students who do not satisfy the minimum requirements in three semesters may take an additional semester of clinical training.